pr1m0x/STARTUP-CALENDAR/README.md

 # Startup-Calendar

-This project was created in cooperation with the Berlin Startup School [BSS](https://de.berlinstartupschool.com/).
+This project was created in cooperation with the [Berlin Startup Schoo](https://de.berlinstartupschool.com/).

 ## What is the Startup-Calendar about?